ali-exacute/ex_nojumpinterior/README.md

 # ex_nojumpinterior

-**Please check out fivem forum post for video and pictures** : cfx.re
+**Please check out fivem forum post for video and pictures** : https://forum.cfx.re/t/standalone-esx-no-jump-in-interiors/2490536

 This is a small script for all of you that want to disable player **jumping** or **running** in interiors (like in police department, medical center and ....) i didn't see any script like this being released, so here we go!